Schizophrenia Treatment Table of Contents

-Schizophrenia usually first appears in a person during their late teens or throughout their twenties.
-It affects more men than women, and is considered a life-long condition which rarely is “cured,” but rather treated.
+Schizophrenia usually first appears during a person’s late teens or throughout their twenties.
+It affects more men than women, and is considered a life-long condition that is rarely considered “cured,” but rather treated.
 The primary treatment for schizophrenia and similar thought disorders is medication.
 Unfortunately, compliance with a medication regimen is often one of the largest problems associated with the ongoing treatment of schizophrenia.
 Because people who live with this disorder often go off of their medication during periods throughout their lives, the repercussions of this loss of treatment are acutely felt not only by the individual, but by their family and friends as well.

 With such support, determination, and understanding, someone who has schizophrenia can learn to cope and live with it for their entire life.
 But stability with this disorder means complying with the treatment plan set up between the person and their therapist or doctor, and maintaining the balance provided for by the medication and therapy.
 A sudden stopping of treatment will most often lead to a relapse of the symptoms associated with schizophrenia and then a gradual recovery as treatment is reinstated.

-Psychotherapy is not the treatment of choice for someone with schizophrenia.
-Used as an adjunct to a good medication plan, however, psychotherapy can help maintain the individual on their medication, learn needed social skills, and support the person’s weekly goals and activities in their community.
+In conjunction with a good medication plan, psychotherapy can help keep a person in treatment, learn needed social skills, and support the person’s weekly goals and activities in their community.
 This may include advice, reassurance, education, modeling, limit setting, and reality testing with the therapist.
 Encouragement in setting small goals and reaching them can often be helpful.

 People with schizophrenia often have a difficult time performing ordinary life skills such as cooking and personal grooming as well as communicating with others in the family and at work.
 Therapy or rehabilitation therapy can help a person regain the confidence to take care of themselves and live a fuller life.